Swedish flag

 Swedish Flag

-Although the current flag wasn't instituted until just more than 100 years ago, it was used in some form or another for about four centuries before.
+Although the current flag wasn't instituted until just more than 100 years ago, it has been used in some form or another for about four centuries previously.
 It is thought that the flag's blue and yellow colors come from the national coat of arms, which originated in the 14th century.
 This coat of arms features three gold crowns on a blue field.

 Today, Sweden's national flag day is celebrated on June 6, the same day that King Gustav Vasa, who was so integral to the country's independence, was elected in 1523.